 By clearing the 'Active' option, the operator can 'deactivate' a SIP reason without deleting its row in the table.
 If a SIP reason is 'deactivated', the ARM will not apply an alternative route.
 The ARM will function as if there is no row at all.
 The 'deactivated' row, however, remains in the table, and if the operator re-decides, it can be 'reactivated' by selecting the 'Active' option.

-> To delete an Alternative Routing SIP Reason:

-1. In the Alternative Routing SIP Reasons screen, select the SIP response to delete.
+- > To delete an Alternative Routing SIP Reason: - In the Alternative Routing SIP Reasons screen, select the SIP response to delete and then click the delete icon.